Abalone Shell

 Karat

-A unit of measure of the purity of gold.
+A karat is a unit of measurement of the purity of gold.
 Pure gold equals 24 karats.

 L